MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/remoting/jea/security-considerations.md

 By default, virtual accounts are members of the local **Administrators** group on the machine.
 This membership gives them full rights to manage anything on the system, but no rights to manage resources on the network.
-When the user connects to another machines from the JEA session, the user context is that of the local computer account, not the virtual account.
+When the user connects to other machines from the JEA session, the user context is that of the local computer account, not the virtual account.

 Domain controllers are a special case since there isn't a local **Administrators** group.
 Instead,